Limited TimeFast mode is completely free!Try it now

 Total outputs generated: 26 data files, 15 visualizations, 6 detailed analysis reports, and 1 compiled PDF.

-K-Dense Web started by validating the biological target.
-Querying the Open Targets Platform API, the analysis confirmed that GLP1R (ENSG00000112164) is one of the most therapeutically validated targets in the obesity and diabetes space:
+Querying the Open Targets Platform API, the analysis confirmed that GLP1R (ENSG00000112164) is one of the most validated targets in obesity and diabetes research:

 Metric Value